Tokyo, Tokyo Neighborhoods

 The notice did not elaborate further, but what you’re supposed to do is buy a Maneki Neko figurine from the temple shop, make a wish, and bring the figurine home.
 The figurine is believed to help make your wish come true.
 Then, when your wish has come true, you can bring back the Maneki Neko figurine to the temple so that the good luck will stay with you.

+I saw quite a few Maneki Neko figurines with scribbles on them left at the temple, so I guess those people did not see this notice.
 If you’d like to write your wishes and leave them at the temple, you can purchase these wooden Ema instead:

 Wooden Ema at Gotokuji